Is your business managing too many costs?

 6) Mailing cost

-If certain of the work done specifically needs to be shipped rather than to be sent electronically, in such cases, all the shipping cost, postage, and any other mailing fees associated should be charged to the customer upon finishing the work.
+If certain of the work done specifically needs to be shipped rather than to be sent electronically, in such cases, all the shipping costs, postage, and any other mailing fees associated should be charged to the customer upon finishing the work.
 This also includes boxes, mailers, and packing materials used for the project.

 7) Credit card fees

 Of course, it is in your interest to offer multiple payment methods to get paid early and maintain the business cash flow.
 Online payments are convenient and act in the interest of both parties.
 However, online credit card payment incurs an additional 2-per cent-plus transaction charge, which amounts to much when you start adding a few transactions over a while.
 It is up to you to charge this fee to the customer or not.

 8) Pain & suffering

 Every business has a few clients who would eat up your head for any and everything until the task or project is finished.
 And obviously, this consumes your time.
 In such a scenario, make sure to clear with such customers that only a limited number of consultations are free, and if you use them up, you’ll bill for each phone call or email at a stipulated rate.

 These are finally the eight important customer costs incurred.
 Focusing on customer service will always keep your customers happy and engaged.
 Later, they can be asked to manage a few expenses independently.
 So, these were some of the costs that should incur by customers.

 Moon Invoice lets your business be on top of the competition with Instant Invoicing & Billing, Easy track of Payment & Notifications, Accurate Insights & Reporting Data.
 A few amazing add-ons with Moon Invoice are that you can add & “Manage Multiple Businesses,” “22+ Professional PDF Templates“, “Import/Export & Print Utility,” and data backup “iCloud sync & MoonSync support.”